Breathe/Respira Grants

 The Breathe/Respira!
 Grant program will solicit proposals from qualified applicants at the beginning of each annual grant cycle.
 Any grantees from previous years that demonstrated excellent funding implementation may be asked to re-apply.
 The grant application form is available online:

-Breathe/Respira 2023 Grant Application
+Breathe/Respira Grant Application online form.

-During the application period, interested applicants may direct all questions about the grant program, including questions regarding the online proposal form, to Marin County Parks’ Government Affairs Manager, Kevin Wright, at kwright@marincounty.orgAll proposals that require coordination with Marin County Parks staff and programs are encouraged to contact the Government Affairs Manager to ensure the feasibility of their proposal.
+During the application period, interested applicants may direct all questions about the grant program, including questions regarding the online proposal form, to Marin County Parks Government Affairs Manager, Kevin Wright, at KevinWright@marincounty.govAll proposals that require coordination with Marin County Parks staff and programs are encouraged to contact the Government Affairs Manager to ensure the feasibility of their proposal.

 We ask that you align your plans with our existing quarterly calendar of free monthly programming on our website, or rely largely on your organization and programming when connecting people to our lands and facilities due to the time constraints of Marin County Parks staff.